jamesrr39/ownmap-app/README.md

 select unnest(tags)['key'] from '*.parquet' where tags is not null limit 10;

 select unnest(tags)['key'], unnest(tags)['value'], id, lat, lon from 'nodes.parquet' where lat > 12.34 limit 100;

+explain analyze select id, unnest(tags)['key'] from 'nodes.parquet' where tags is not null and lat > 12.34 limit 10;
 ```

 ### Profiling